dankolbman/obsidian-daily-focus/README.md

 1. Download the latest release
 2. Extract to your vault's `.obsidian/plugins/daily-focus/` folder
 3. Enable the plugin in Obsidian settings

+**Desktop-only:** This plugin shells out to local CLIs (Claude CLI / `gh` / `jira`) and attempts to use Electron notifications, so it is intended for Obsidian Desktop.

 ### Development